 We have previously published advice about the support available to 'second victims' - a term sometimes used to describe clinicians coping with an adverse event.
 The website secondvictim.co.uk also offers support for individual clinicians and their employers.

 The 2021 GMC national training survey also identified that many trainee doctors were unclear regarding the person within their organisation they should approach if they had concerns about their health or wellbeing.

 Identifying who to contact for such concerns is only part of the problem.
 Often a much bigger obstacle is the fear of coming forward with health or wellbeing problems.

 Research carried out by the Royal Medical Benevolent Fund (RMBF) found 78% of doctors believe that doctors are so busy looking after others that they neglect to look after themselves.
 The RMBF report found that, "Doctors are expected to carry on and there is even a sense that needing support is a sign of weakness."

 There is nothing wrong with seeking help.
 In fact, getting help early can prevent a problem getting bigger and avoid time spent suffering in silence.

 - Identify early on in your placement who to go to in your workplace or training scheme if you have wellbeing concerns.

-- If you know or suspect your judgement or performance could be affected by your health, you must consult a suitably-qualified colleague (such as your GP, occupational health doctor or psychiatrist) and make any changes to your practice they advise.
+- If you know or suspect your judgement or performance could be affected by your health, you must consult a suitably qualified colleague (such as your GP, occupational health doctor or psychiatrist) and make any changes to your practice as they advise.

 - Don't be tempted to self-prescribe to alleviate symptoms such as exhaustion or anxiety, which could leave you vulnerable to a GMC complaint.
-Instead, seek objective medical advice - make sure you are registered with a GP.
+Instead, seek objective medical advice - make sure you're registered with a GP.

 - Speak to your colleagues and seek their support.
 They may be able to help reduce the pressures you face at work.